 - Besides these, there is a third strand which wants greater autonomy for the people of the state within the Indian union.

 Demand for intra-state autonomy

-- Ladakh – The Ladakh region is mountainous, has a very little population which is equally divided between Buddhists and Muslims.
+- Ladakh – The Ladakh region is mountainous, and has a very small population which is equally divided between Buddhists and Muslims.
 Ladakh is divided into two main regions – Leh and Kargil.

-It should also be noted that out of the 3 main administrative divisions – Jammu, Kashmir, and Ladakh – insurgency and demand for independence are high only in the Kashmir Valley.
-Most of the people in Jammu and Ladakh still wish to be part of India, even though they demand autonomy in a different way.
+It should also be noted that out of the 3 main administrative divisions – Jammu, Kashmir, and Ladakh – insurgency and demand for independence is high only in the Kashmir Valley.
+Most of the people in Jammu and Ladakh still wish to be part of India, even though they demand autonomy differently.
 They often complain of neglect and backwardness.
-The demand intra-State autonomy is as strong as the demand for State autonomy in regions of Jammu and Ladakh.
+The demand for intra-state autonomy is as strong as the demand for State autonomy in the regions of Jammu and Ladakh.